JHawkins05/Just-How-Good-Was-Tiger-Woods/README.md

 ├── .gitignore
 ├── debug_page.html
 └── styles.css
+└── blog post.txt

 - **data/**: Stores generated data from scraping PGA Tour and DataGolf.
 - **scripts/**: Contains the main Python script for data scraping, cleaning, and figure generation.
 - **figures/**: Stores generated figures and the animated rankings video.
 - **docs/**: Contains the published Quarto website (ready for GitHub Pages hosting).
 - **index.qmd**: Main Quarto file for the project blog.
+- **blog post.txt**: Contains a link to the blog post and a link to the GitHub repository.

 *Note: Data files and figures are automatically generated when running the script.*